Mourning the Death of a Spouse

 - Visit with members of your religious community.
 Many people who are grieving find comfort in their faith.
 Praying, talking with others of your faith, reading religious or spiritual texts, or listening to uplifting music also may bring comfort.

 - See your doctor.
-Keep up with your usual visits to your healthcare provider.
-If it has been awhile, schedule a physical and bring your doctor up to date on any pre-existing medical conditions.
-Talk about any new health issues that may be of concern.
-Be sure to let your healthcare provider know if you are having trouble taking care of your everyday activities, like getting dressed or fixing meals.
+Keep up with visits to your healthcare provider.
+If it has been awhile, schedule a physical and bring your doctor up to date on any pre-existing medical conditions and any new health issues that may be of concern.
+Let your healthcare provider know if you are having trouble taking care of your everyday activities, like getting dressed or fixing meals.

 Men and women share many of the same feelings when a spouse dies.
 Both may deal with the pain of loss, and both may worry about the future.
 But, there also can be differences.